-Whether you’re exploring cost-effective health plans for your organization, researching health reimbursement arrangements (HRAs) for the first time or looking to switch to a more affordable health insurance option, a common question business owners have is, “how much does health insurance cost per employee?”
+Whether they’re exploring health benefits for their organization for the first time or looking to switch to a more affordable health insurance option, a common question business owners have is how much health insurance costs per employee.

-Rising healthcare costs can make organizations second-guess offering an employee health benefit.
-But the cost of losing employees by not offering health benefits can surpass the cost of supporting your employees’ well-being, so offering a comprehensive health benefit is vital.
+Rising healthcare costs can make employers second-guess offering an employee health benefit.
+But the cost of losing employees by not offering health insurance can surpass the cost of providing one.
+So having some type of health benefit in your compensation package is vital.

 This article will break down the average employer health insurance cost per employee and the average cost of employer-sponsored health insurance.
-We’ll also explain how you can use an HRA or health stipend to control your budget.
+We’ll also explain how you can use a health reimbursement arrangement (HRA) or health stipend to control your budget.

 How much does group health insurance cost?

-When an employer provides health insurance coverage to employees, the business purchases a plan (or plans) to cover all eligible employees and dependents.
-This type of coverage is commonly called a group health coverage plan, an employer-sponsored health insurance plan, or a “fully-insured plan.”
+When an employer provides health insurance coverage to employees, they purchase a plan (or plans) to cover all eligible employees and their dependents.
+This type of plan is commonly called a group health coverage plan, an employer-sponsored health insurance plan, or a “fully-insured plan.”

 How much do employers pay for health insurance?

-If you’re an employer offering health benefits for the first time, allocating a part of your budget to pay for a health benefit is fundamental to retaining talent and attracting new employees.
+If you’re an employer offering health benefits for the first time, ensuring you have the budget to help your employees with the cost of the health benefit is fundamental to retaining talent and attracting new employees.
 The portion you pay toward the cost of employees’ health coverage will vary based on your company, but we’ll give you an idea of the average contribution amounts.

 How much does group health insurance cost for employees?